If you’re tired of pan-frying, steaming, or grilling your fish, you should give it a try on a smoker.

 - Set your smoker to 260, and add the wood chips of your choice.
 If your using a grill to smoke, see the notes below

-- Take the tilapia fillets from the marinade and put on on the racks the smoker.
+- Remove the fish fillets from the marinade, then place then on a foil covered tray, then place the tray in the smoker.
 Smoke the fish until they reach an internal temperature of 165F, about 2 hours.

 We love seafood at our house!
-When we have time to smoke it, I am extra excited.
+When we have time to smoke it, I am extra excited.chocie of a marinade

 Author: Charlie Reeves